Pop of Joy is keeping it simple and wants to keep your wedding manageable, simple and beautiful

 written by Sheila G. Miller | photography by Road 40

-Weddings are supposed to be about one thing—two people declaring their love and commitment to one another.
+Pop of Joy believes that weddings are supposed to be about one thing—two people declaring their love and commitment to one another.
 But over the years, they’ve also morphed into focusing on other things, like twenty bridesmaids and photo booths and donut walls and sparkler sendoffs and coordinated dances and multiple dress changes.
 Now, Sharayah Dancer has a plan to bring the meaning back into focus with her new company, Pop of Joy.
 “We want to make sure to make it so easy for brides,” Dancer said.
 “Weddings get crazy and so stressful, and there are so many parts to weddings that people don’t understand until they start planning.”
 Dancer, with a business partner, used to run Blush Events, a wedding planning company in Salem.
 But after her business partner moved to Bend, the pair began to phase out the business and she chose to focus on Pop of Joy.
 Having worked in the wedding industry for about eight years, at a venue, in catering and rentals, she was well-versed in the challenges of throwing a wedding on a budget.
 She had personal experience, too—her budget when she got married was $3,000.

 The pair found that while Blush Events was fun, it wasn’t as busy as they’d hoped—partly because Salem is simply not as affluent an area as, say, Portland or Bend.
 There weren’t a lot of clients interested in big-budget weddings.
 “I wanted to continue working in the wedding industry, and I wanted to find a way to make affordable weddings for brides, especially in this area,” Dancer said.
 “Most of my brides, when I worked at Blush, their budget was about $25,000.
 It’s just so hard to find affordable vendors, and I really wanted to be able to give them something that was beautiful but still affordable.”
 So she used her connections.
 Dancer, who owns the company with her husband, relied on mentors in the industry, and reached out to inexpensive vendors she’d cultivated over the years.
 For example, she works with For the Love of Pete, a Salem company that provides reasonably priced rentals for weddings and other celebrations.